Locally Valued Heritage Assets Designation: What it means for your property

 Find out more by following these links:

-Please contact us by emailing CCNPAdmin@Calne.gov.uk to leave your details and a member of the Neighbourhood Plan working group will get back to you as soon as possible.
+If you have any questions, pease contact us by emailing CCNPAdmin@Calne.gov.uk to leave your details and a member of the Neighbourhood Plan working group will get back to you as soon as possible.